manosbatsis/vaultaire/README.md

 ## State Services

-Vaultaire's `StateService` provide an interface for querying states and tracking events from the Vault (`queryBy`, `trackBy`), while decoupling data access or business logic code from Corda's `ServiceHub` and `CordaRPCOps`.
+Vaultaire's `StateService`s provide an interface for querying states and tracking events from the Vault (`queryBy`, `trackBy`), while decoupling data access or business logic code from Corda's `ServiceHub` and `CordaRPCOps`.